Adina402/demo-app/README.md

 For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.

 If you customize the configuration a lot, you can consider moving them to individual files.

+## Running the app locally

+To start the app locally:

+- Install dependencies - 'npm install'
+- Start the app using the `start` script from `package.json` - 'npm run start'
+- Navigate to http://localhost:8000/ in your browser.
+- To run tests with code coverage, use the test script: npm run test

+## Storybook

+This project includes a small Storybook, with a Story for every component used.
+Check it out running the 'storybook' script and navigate to http://localhost:8080/ in your browser

+## User registration and Local Storage

+This app uses localStorage to store users since there is no database.
+To add a user, you need to register first.
+Once registered, your user details will be save in localStorage for use within the app.

+## Hosted App

+The app is also hosted here: https://adina402.github.io/demo-app/

+Thank you :)